noobsora/Routeros-CN-Address-List/README.md

 ### 🤡 `BAZINGA`

 - There're not too much differences between two versions.
-I'm just trying to make my toy looks pro.
-- Whatever, it's working properly on my router as I expected.
+- Whatever, I tried and both of them can work properly on my router.

 ---